syaffers/obamavec/README.md

     make scrape

 Then, you can edit the `make_obama_vec.py` file to your liking.
+You will need `nltk` and `gensim` to be installed for the next step.
 To compile your model simply:

     make vector